VaibhavAttre/tiny-os/README.md

 - **Minimal file system at first**
   In the future:
-  - Design and implement a more **complex file system**
+  - Finish and harden a **modern CoW, B-tree filesystem** (checksums, transactions, snapshots)
-  - Explore caching, journaling, and robustness
+  - Add “real system” maintenance features: scrub/verify, defrag, and recovery tooling

 - **Optimizations**
   Implement low-level optimizations such as buddy allocators